paramraghavan/beginners_html/https-server.md

 ---

 3. **Run the Script**
-   Execute the script from the terminal:
+pycharm ide for html   Execute the script from the terminal where you have your index.html:

    ```bash
    python https_server.py